c-bun/CC4.0/README.md

-# CC4.0
+# CrossCompare
 Cross-compare script with rewritten algorithm.
 Able to execute in more than one process.

-### What is CC?
+### What is CrossCompare?
-CC stands for cross-compare.
-It's a python script originally written to empirically evaluate datasets for optimally orthogonal submatricies.
+CrossCompare is a python script originally written to empirically search datasets for optimally orthogonal submatricies.
 Data is read in from ``.csv`` files and can be processed on multiple threads using python's ``multiprocessing`` module.
 For large datasets or submatrix dimensions (>2) it is advisable to use a supercomputing cluster to run this algorithm.

 ### Dependencies
 The following must be installed in order for the code to run properly: